flowa/curriculum/outline/functions.md

 {: ng-show="block61" .description}

 > Symbols have to begin with a non-numeric character, and they can
-> contain alphanumeric characters, along with *, +, !, -, _, and ?.
+> contain alphanumeric characters, along with *, +, !, -, _, and curriculum outline?.
 > This flexibility is important with functions, as there are certain
 > idioms we use.
 {: ng-show="block61" .description}